microbiomedata/kaiko_metaproteome/README.md

 ### Check

 In the end, ```Kaiko_volume/Kaiko_stationary_files``` should have two new files, ```uniref100.dmnd``` and ```uniref100.fasta```.
 It should also contain two folders, ```Kaiko_volume/Kaiko_stationary_files/diamond``` and ```Kaiko_volume/Kaiko_stationary_files/ncbi_taxa```, if using default names.
 The diamond folder should contain the diamond file, while the taxa_folder should contain the contents of the NCBI Taxanomy dump (.dmp files), and the file ```uniref100_member_taxa_tbl.csv```.
-If the names of these two new folders differ from the default used in the readme, the config.yaml file must be edited to point to these new folders.
-See the default.yaml file for an example.
+If the names of these two new folders differ from the default used in the readme, the config.yaml file must be edited to point to these new folders, see the repo config.yaml for an example.

 ## Usage